bostick/tabit-file-format/description/tabit-file-format-description.md

 The `versionNumber` byte is a value such as `0x6f` or `0x72`.

-`tempo1` is the tempo of the song, but only if the tempo of the song is less than `250`.
+`tempo1` is the tempo of the song, but only stored in a byte.
+For the actual tempo, see `tempo2`.

 The `trackCount` is the number of tracks in the song.